kiwijuice56/cuda-mandelbox/README.md

 ![Demo Image](out.png)

-## Attribution
+## Attribution and Dependencies
 The program uses the stb_image_write header file (from https://github.com/nothings/stb) to save renders as images.
-It is included in the repository for ease of use because it is under the MIT license, but I did not develop it.
+You must download the file and place it in the `main` directory to run the program.